 What are the best ways to use leftover donuts?

-Some excellent ways to use leftover donuts are to make a thirst-quenching donut shake, add them to vanilla ice cream, or use them for bread pudding.
+Some excellent ways to use leftover donuts are to make a thirst-quenching donut shake or serve them in a bowl with vanilla ice cream.
+Old donuts can also be used as the main ingredient in bread pudding.

 Can I freeze apple cider donuts?

-Apple cider donuts can be frozen in an airtight bag for 4-6 months.
-They can be defrosted overnight on the counter-top or in a microwave for 15 seconds.
+Apple cider donuts can be frozen in a freezer bag for 3-6 months.
+They can be defrosted overnight on the countertop or give a quick burst on high in the microwave.